Pekaviro/Pekaviro/README.md

 ## Hi there 👋

+- 🌱 I’m just a student.
+It's all.
+- 🔭 Love stars, nature and people <3

 <!--
 **Pekaviro/Pekaviro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.